gamedev-js/node-fbx/README.md

   - [ ] convert blend-shapes to meshes
   - [ ] triangulate mesh polygons
   - [x] split mesh data by normals, binormals, tangents, colors and uvs
+  - [ ] divide mesh data to sub-meshes by material
   - [ ] calculate normals
   - [ ] calculate tangents from normals and uvs
   - [ ] compress binormals